Video-Captioning/HoG/README.md

 ---

 # Typical usage
-Call baseline_detector.sh, which is a convenience wrapper for HoG.R
+Call object_detector.sh, which is a convenience wrapper for HoG.R

 # Example
 ```{bash, eval=FALSE}